hemilabs/hippos/README.md

 # Hemi Improvement ProPOsals (HIPPOS)

 Largely moddeled after Bitcoin's [BIPs](https://github.com/bitcoin/bips), this repo documents changes to the Hemi Network.

-Initially this will be very light on process and mostly descriptive although we hope to eventually expand this to a true collaborative space to drive Hemi forward.
+Initially, this will be light on process and mostly descriptive.
+We hope to eventually expand it into a true collaborative space to drive Hemi forward.

 | Number | Title | Type | Status |
 |--------|-------|------|--------|